 “No,” Alex hissed.
 I glanced back and saw him staring at the wall, and I understood.

-“It’s just the moonlight,” I explained, gesturing towards the crisscrossed shadows from the tree branches.
+“It’s just the moonlight,” I explained, gesturing toward the crisscrossed shadows from the tree branches.
 They interlaced across the wall, and I could easily see how Alex’s young mind could form a face from the pattern.

-“No,” he insisted, pulling his bedsheets close.
+“No,” he insisted, pulling his bed sheets close.
 “Down there.”

 My eyes slid down the wall and rested on the little square door.
 It was open just the tiniest amount.
 “There’s nothing in there,” I assured him.
 “Just some boxes.”

 “A blanket?”
 I walked over and opened the door the rest of the way.
 It’s hinges squealed softly.
 I couldn’t see anything, but I stuck my hand in and waved it around.
 Nothing.
 Wait…

 I reached in deeper, pursuing the softness I thought I’d felt.
 I couldn’t find it, however, and finally gave up, crediting it to my imagination.
 “There’s nothing in there,” I reiterated.
 “Just the dark, and there’s nothing to be scared of in the dark.”